Haitian Revolution

 Fun facts

-Haiti, at one point, was fighting against Napoleon when he tried to reintroduce slavery.
+Haiti, at one point, fought against Napoleon when he tried to reintroduce slavery.

 Key Figures